BillSeliger/RepData_PeerAssessment1/PA1_template.md

 ## 7    Sunday      12278
 ```

-I believe this imputation strategy is supported by the data.
+I believe this imputation strategy is valid and supported by the data provided for this assignment.

 ##Are there differences in activity patterns between weekdays and weekends?